CERT-Polska/mwdblib/docs/sharingmodel.rst

 Sharing model
 =============

-One of the main applications of Malwarecage is being an data exchange platform to share results of malware analysis across the researchers community.
+One of the main applications of MWDB is being an data exchange platform to share results of malware analysis across the researchers community.

-All Malwarecage users are grouped in common workspaces called *groups*.
+All MWDB users are grouped in common workspaces called *groups*.
 There are few types of groups:

 - **regular** groups, associating a group of users and allowing mutual exchange of data within the group
 - **private** groups, being an private workspace associated only with user account
-- **public** group, associated with all Malwarecage users and dedicated for public data sharing
+- **public** group, associated with all MWDB users and dedicated for public data sharing

 .. image:: _static/upload-form.png
    :width: 600